ffund/ml-notebooks/notebooks/2-compute-by-hand.md

 ::: {.cell .markdown}

 We will start with the labeled data.
-Our training data includes four samples, with two features:
+Our data includes four samples, with two features:

 $$ X =
 \begin{bmatrix}